MaxTgr/Android-Developer-Fundamentals/README.md

 from https://developers.google.com/training/android/

-there will be readmes in all the projects that i learn something new
+there will be readmes in all the project folders that i learn something new